black-parrot/black-parrot/docs/interface_specification.md

 - Support both write-through and write-back protocols
 - Support credit-based flow control, to support fencing in the core

-The request interface is ready-valid and uses a parameterized struct to pass arguments, bp_cache_req_s, which contains the following fields.
+The request interface is valid->yumi and uses a parameterized struct to pass arguments, bp_cache_req_s, which contains the following fields.
 - Message type
   - Load Miss